DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 ---
-title: Choose a training option for your early career teachers
+title: Choose a training option for early career teachers
 caption: Guidance
 lead: Guidance for schools on setting up training based on the early career framework, part of induction for early career teachers.
 ---